carolinecerussi/Robot_Translator/README.md

 # Mr Robo

-#### By Caroline Cerussi
+#### By Caroline Cerussi & Joe Jack

 ####
-A translator application that takes a user's input and outputs a different response.
+An address directory application that allows the user to add, find and assign a id reference number to the contact.

 ## Technologies Used